imrahulr/hat/README.md

 # Helper-based Adversarial Training

-This repository contains the code for the paper "[Helper-based Adversarial Training: Reducing Excessive Margin to Achieve a Better Accuracy vs. Robustness Trade-off](https://openreview.net/forum?id=BuD2LmNaU3a)" by Rahul Rade and Seyed-Mohsen Moosavi-Dezfooli.
+This repository contains the code for the [ICLR 2022](https://iclr.cc/) paper "[Reducing Excessive Margin to Achieve a Better Accuracy vs. Robustness Trade-off](https://openreview.net/forum?id=Azh9QBQ4tR7)" by Rahul Rade and Seyed-Mohsen Moosavi-Dezfooli.

-A short version of the paper has been accepted at the [ICML 2021 Workshop on A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning](https://advml-workshop.github.io/icml2021/).
+A short version of the paper has been accepted for Oral presentation at the [ICML 2021 Workshop on A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning](https://advml-workshop.github.io/icml2021/) and can be found at this [link](https://openreview.net/forum?id=BuD2LmNaU3a).

 ## Setup